-Malavika Murugan is a postdoctoral fellow working in the lab of Dr. Ilana Witten at Princeton University.
+Malavika Murugan was a postdoctoral fellow working in the lab of Dr. Ilana Witten at Princeton University and will become Assistant Professor in the Department of Biology at Emory University in January of 2020.
 She received her Ph.D. in neurobiology under the supervision of Professor Richard Mooney at Duke University in 2013, where she was supported by a fellowship from the Ruth Broad Foundation.
 Dr. Murugan’s research uses a combination of in vivo cellular-resolution calcium imaging, optogenetics and viral targeting strategies in rodents with advanced statistical methods to understand the neural circuitry that supports social behavior.

 “Dissecting neural circuits that support social behavior.”